brianspiering/quotes_from_others/README.md

 "Any drill that 75% of the people cannot catch on to right away has to be eliminated, no matter how good it is."
 — Steve Baccari

+"We are currently preparing students for jobs that don’t yet exist, using technologies that haven’t been invented, in order to solve problems we don’t even know are problems yet."
+—  Richard Riley

 ----
 Life
 -----